 Seeing Vanya, who was born in Russia and speaks only Russian, enjoying this mash-up of American culture in Menlo Park, was not nearly as strange as the fact that this particular kid was observed enjoying music at all.

-Vanya was born without two fully-formed ears, with a condition called bilateral microtia.
-His right ear had only about a 50 percent hearing ability, and he had no hearing at all in his left ear, which did not have an ear canal.
+Vanya was born with a condition called bilateral microtia, which meant that neither ear was fully formed.
+His right ear had only about 50 percent hearing ability, and he had no hearing at all in his left ear, which did not have an ear canal.

 From the time he was about 5 months old, Vanya had worn a device on his head with a small piece of plastic that helped amplify sound near his functional ear.
 The device magnified vibrations to help Vanya hear better, but would become less effective as Vanya aged, according to Michael Yurieff, president of Rusfond U.S.A., a nonprofit that raises funds for children in Russia with rare medical conditions to receive medical care around the world.